 Just as what presented in the title, I finally finished my master dissertation last day.
 When I look back upon my whole three-year master career, I realized how much of my progress and deficiency.

 Technically, I have practiced myself into a Swiss Army Knife.
-I am absolutely a bioinformatics novice when I came to the Academy of Military Medical Sciences.
-I was a wet lab student before, which means that I know how to prepare a solution more than how to write a snippet of code in a black screen.
-When I began my graduate life, the main challenge is domain disparity.
+I am a bioinformatics novice when I came to the Academy of Military Medical Sciences.
+I was a wet lab student before, which means that I know how to prepare a solution more than how to write a snippet of code on a black screen.
+When I began my graduate life, the primary challenge is domain disparity.
 What my supervisor gives to me is an absolute text mining topic — short text classification.
-Frankly speaking, I am not much into it, but as a junior graduate student, I know nothing knowledge about negotiating.
+I am not much into it, but as a junior graduate student, I know nothing knowledge about negotiating.
 Therefore, I keep reading mountains CS literature and coding in python (thank Guido).
 Python is an interpreted language that is helped me a lot in the transition.
-It’s a total shift for me, I love change, but I do not love the change to that topic none of biology at that time.
-After almost 6 months grind, I surprised found my coding skill improves a lot and I talked to my supervisor to apply text mining in a more specific way — finding new prebiotics by text mining technology.
+It’s a total shift for me, I love change, but I do not enjoy the change to that topic any of biology at that time.
+After almost six months grind, I surprised found my coding skill improves a lot and I talked to my supervisor to apply text mining in a more specific way — finding new prebiotics by text mining technology.
 He was positive because, at that time, our lab was obsessed with finding new prebiotics.
-Thus, we got a win-win strategy and my coding skill trained by short text classification can have its own place in mining new prebiotics, it’s really a big step for me.
+Thus, we got a win-win strategy, and my coding skill trained by short text classification can have its place in mining new prebiotics, it’s a big step for me.

 In a word, these three years master life gave me a lot — Skills, friendship, and love.
-But there is still existing shortcoming I need to pay attention in the future.
+But there is still real shortcoming I need to pay attention in the future.
 First, not hesitate to communicate with your boss and reach a win-win strategy can make both happy.
-Second, trying to make consecutive research in your career, which cannot only help you graduate but also build your academic reputation.
-Last but not the least, no matter under what circumstances, be positive.
+Second, trying to do consecutive research in your career, which cannot only help you graduate but also build your academic reputation.
+Last but not least, no matter under what circumstances, be confident.